 Corn oil and canola oil are both pleasant-tasting oils used in cooking, frying and in salad dressings and marinades.
-Corn oil is made from corn kernels, while canola oil -- an abbreviated form of "Canadian light oil" -- is made from the rapeseed plant.
-Canola oil is rich in monounsaturated fats, the same healthy fats as those found in nuts and avocados.
-Doctors and nutritionists generally credit canola oil with providing more health benefits than corn oil.
+Corn oil is made from corn kernels, while canola oil — an abbreviated form of "Canadian ola (which means oil)" — is made from a traditionally bred variant of the rapeseed plant that eliminated an undesirable trait of rapeseed.

 Video of the Day